Florin Maxim

-Florin Sandu Maxim (born 2 March 1981) is a Romanian professional football manager and former player who played as a left-back, currently in charge of Liga II club Corvinul Hunedoara.
+Florin Sandu Maxim (born 2 March 1981) is a Romanian professional football manager and former player who played as a left-back, currently in charge of Liga I club Corvinul Hunedoara.

 Career

 Steaua București

 Maxim started to play football in his home-town, Brad, Hunedoara, at CIF Aliman Academy.
 He also played for Aurul Brad and FC Corvinul Hunedoara.
 Seen by Victor Pițurcă as an excellent choice for the left-back position, Maxim was approached by Romania's most successful club, FC Steaua București.
 He was later loaned at Apullum Alba-Iulia.

 Apullum Alba-Iulia

 Maxim made an excellent season in Alba-Iulia.
 He started regularly in the first 11.
 In 29 games, Maxim scored 5 goals.

 UM Timișoara

 Maxim's goals took him in the Liga I, at CSP UM Timișoara.
 His debut in the first Romanian division took place on 5 August 2001, when UMT lost 0–3 at home against Rapid București.